tango-controls-hdbpp/hdbpp-es/README.md

 make install
 ```

 To fetch and build a specific backend you can use the LIBHDBPP_BACKEND flag to specify wich backend to use.
-The cmake command will look like (for timescaledb):
+The cmake command will look like (for timescale):

 ```
-cmake -DFETCH_LIBHDBPP=ON -DLIBHDBPP_BACKEND=timescaledb ../
+cmake -DFETCH_LIBHDBPP=ON -DLIBHDBPP_BACKEND=timescale ../
 ```

 Finally, if you want to use a specific backend you already have installed, you don't need to fetch it.
 The cmake command will look like (for mysql):